kyleheadley/Submachine10Walkthrough/Readme.md

     </details>
   </details>
   2. <details><summary>Control Room</summary>
-    his is a modest building that seems in disrepair.
+    This is a modest building that seems in disrepair.
 There are some levers upstairs labeled like the docks.
 What dock was the ship at?
 There's a backpack by a chair that looks useful.
 The stairway doesn't go anywhere.
 What breaks up support beams but leaves them floating?
 There's a vending machine in the corner.
 It seems to require an id card.
 Maybe there's one on the ship?
     <details><summary>Hint</summary>
     - Click the lever marked '3' to move the ladder to the ship.
     </details>